renatosamperio/r-ollama/README.md

 ```

 ### Verify any running model
+Check if any model would be running.
 ```bash
 root@b7f6afb8368c:/var/tmp/src/R# ollama ps
 NAME    ID    SIZE    PROCESSOR    UNTIL root@b7f6afb8368c:/var/tmp/src/R#
 ```
+In this example, it is not running anything.

 ### Run sample model
+Let's run the listed model `llama3.2` and give it a prompt for testing along the command line.
 ```bash
 root@b7f6afb8368c:/var/tmp/src/R# ollama run llama3.2
 >>> What is the capital of France?